-One of the artists who defined the era’s colourful plasticity is back after a soul-searching detour.
+One of the artists who captured the era’s colorful plasticity is back after a soul-searching detour.

 In the early 2000s, Leeta Harding was shooting magazine covers with Scarlett Johansson and Kathleen Hanna, and bonding with her photographic heroes like Juergen Teller and Helmut Newton.
 She helped define the visual identity for a certain era of creative downtown New York, the world of Marc by Marc Jacobs, Sonic Youth, Index magazine, and art stars who still lived in Manhattan.
 She was at the apex of a bright career, mounting a solo show in Italy when she got the call: she had cervical cancer.
 And then, on the operating table, she had a near-death experience in which she saw her body from above, and her life from a new perspective.

 "I had a What the fuck moment," she remembers today.
 "Okay.
 I have to deal with this and everything stopped.
 I turned inward."

 Even more quickly than it had begun, the fast-paced photographic life she had dreamed of was put on pause.
 Just a handful of years earlier, Leeta had arrived in New York from Vancouver as an art school refugee.
 This was 1996, and art photography was still male-dominated.
 "There was not a lot of room for women," she remembers.
 "I wanted to travel and I really wanted to meet people."
 Leeta's good at that: meeting people.